redpesk-marine/documentation/2_core-services.md

 * Collecting long term data track when doing final in situation QA test
 * On line data collection to track security break, functional errors, usage patterns, ...

-Redpesk@SEA inherits from Automotive Linux application framework monitoring capabilities, it can introspect service API, hook incoming/outgoing messages and support a standard monitoring of Linux general behavior (CPU, RAM, Network, ...).
+redpesk@SEA inherits from Automotive Linux application framework monitoring capabilities, it can introspect service API, hook incoming/outgoing messages and support a standard monitoring of Linux general behavior (CPU, RAM, Network, ...).
 All collected data can either be displayed in realtime (debug case) or stored in a timeserie database for further use with standard tools as Graphana or others.

 ![micro-service monitoring model](images/monitoring-service-archi-Intro.png){:: style="margin:auto; display:flex; max-width:80%;"}